 Colin Kaepernick was born on November 3, 1987 in Milwaukee, Wisconsin.
 He was adopted as an infant and is the youngest child of his parents, Rick and Teresa.
 The question of Kaepernick’s ethnicity comes up often and can be simply addressed in that Colin is of bi-racial descent (African American and European) and was adopted by caucasian parents.
+His mother was a young caucasion woman and his father was an African American who was not part of his mothers life, thus her decision to offer him for adoption.
+Colin’s adoptive parents had previously lost two newborn sons to birth defects and Colin’s adoption gave them an opportunity to fulfill their needs for a son without the risk of another tragic loss.
 As a youngster, his family moved from Wisconsin to Turlock, California where he attended elementary, junior, and John H. Pitman High School there.

 Colin was a standout athlete in basketball, baseball and football.
 He had several Div 1 scholarship offers to play baseball as a pitcher.
 Kaepernick is said to have had a fastball of around 94 mph in high school which is very believable when you see how he throws a football.
 Kaepernick was nominated for all state honors in football, basketball, and baseball during his final year in high school.
 He was voted as the MVP of the Central California Conference in football and in basketball he was selected to the first team all CCC while playing forward.

 Colin was raised a Christian and you can now see that influence in his numerous tattoos of scripture and tribute to his faith and upbringing.